SStranks/tech-expo/README.md

 # Cypress Testing

 - WSL2 Ubuntu: ensure DISPLAY variable is set to ":0"; set manually or in .bashrc.
 Ignore Cypress Docs Advanced Installation; no need for XServer, only the Linux dependencies.
-- Run Dev Server (webpack) then launch Cypress.
+- Run Dev Server (webpack) then launch Cypress; start-server-and-test package handles this.